puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 [subquery]: #subqueries
 [ast]: ./ast.html
 [client-tools]: ../../../pdb_client_tools.html
+[config_jetty]: ../../../configure.html#jetty-http-settings

 > **Experimental Feature**: This featureset is experimental and is subject to rapid development and change.

 Puppet Query Language (PQL) is a query language designed with PuppetDB and Puppet data in mind.
-It provides a string based query language as an alternative to the [AST query language][ast] PuppetDB has always supported.
+It provides a string-based query language as an alternative to the [AST query language][ast] PuppetDB has always supported.

 ## Executing PQL queries using the PuppetDB CLI